 The Clean Ohio Green Space Conservation Program provides grants for up to 75 percent of the estimated costs for projects that do either of the following:

 Open Space – Open space acquisition and/or related improvement of those open spaces, including the acquisition of easements.
 This includes acquisition of land or rights in land for parks, forests, wetlands, natural areas that protect an endangered plant or animal population, other natural areas, and connecting corridors for natural areas.
 Related improvement projects include projects for the construction or enhancement of facilities that are necessary to make the acquired open space area accessible and useable by the general public.
-An application can be made for acquisition only, acquisition and related improvements, or for improvements only on properties previously acquired through Clean Ohio.
+An application can be made for acquisition only, acquisition and related improvements, or for improvements only on properties previously acquired in fee through Clean Ohio.
 Eligible improvements include trails, pedestrian bridges, observation decks, kiosks/signs, benches, trash receptacles, invasive species removal (one time), parking lots, restoration, and fencing.

 Riparian Corridor – Protection and enhancement of riparian corridors or watersheds, including the protection of streams, rivers, lakes, and other bodies of water.
 Projects may include reforestation of land or planting of vegetation for filtration, and fee simple acquisition or acquisition of easements for providing access, or for protection and enhancement.